 Not only was it progressing in cities and households, but also in hospitals and transportation.

 Artificial Intelligence becomes more and more common.
 Just imagine that in the future robots will be able to do a myriad of things from predicting climate changes to curing diseases.

 Why?
 Because nowadays researchers have access to much more complex, yet affordable tools.
 This, mixed with cloud computing and the development of neural networks, makes the studies even more compound.

 Speaking of what was on everybody’s mouth in 2016 we cannot forget about Augmented Reality.
-Thanks to simple, entertaining and free applications, it’s quickly becoming our daily bread.
+Thanks to simple, entertaining, and free applications, it’s quickly becoming our daily bread.

 The concept has become more universal thanks to Pokémon Go, where the merge of real-time elements and virtual features really became more perceivable.

-What is more, it is predicted that by the end of 2017 Augmented Reality applications will make $300 billion revenue and by 2020, they will be used by one billion users worldwide.
+What is more, it is predicted that by the end of 2017 Augmented Reality applications will make $300 billion in revenue and by 2020, they will be used by one billion users worldwide.

-It was also the year when terms like brandjacking, phishing and digital vandalism became more well-known.
+It was also the year when terms like brandjacking, phishing, and digital vandalism became more well-known.